 - Once you've created it, you can sign back in to the system and edit it whenever you like.

-Remember: anything you put on this page is publicly visible, and the FSF may promote your page if we think it's awesome or you win a prize.
-Please send us an email at email@example.com if you'd like us to refrain from mentioning you publicly, or if you have any questions about your page.
+Remember: anything you put on this page is publicly visible, and the FSF may promote your page if we think it's awesome.
+Please send us an email at firstname.lastname@example.org if you'd like us to refrain from mentioning you publicly, or if you have any questions about your page.

 Tips for designing your page

 - Tell people why you believe free software matters.
 You can talk about your favorite program, or the problems with proprietary software, or an FSF campaign you love.

 - Think about who you will show your page to and tailor it for your audience.
 Think especially about how much of the technical details of free software they will already know.

 - Precise language goes a long way when talking about free software.
 Check out the guidelines that the FSF uses to make sure our message comes across the way we intend it.